- 1. Introduction

 - is attempting to enter the U.S. without proper inspection by a U.S. Customs and Border Protection officer.

 However, the statute bars a CR from filing a Form I-485, meaning that an immigrant visa application must be filed abroad.
-Still, the Board of Immigration Appeals has held that if CR status has been terminated (such as because the I-751 was not timely filed, the CR failed to appear at the interview, or the I-751 was denied), then a person is no longer a CR, so it is possible to file a Form I-485.
+One caveat is that if CR status has been abandoned, rescinded, or terminated (such as because the I-751 was not timely filed, the CR failed to appear at the interview, or the I-751 was denied), then a person is no longer a CR, so it is possible to file a Form I-485.

 Approval of the I-751 releases the applicant from conditional to full permanent resident status.
 Other rights and obligations as a permanent resident remain the same.
 Please see our article, Rights and Obligations of Lawful Permanent Residents, for more information about topics such as: